 Since Roman Times, the city of Rome has always been characterized by the presence of vast green areas.
 The Eternal city boasts numerous Villas with fabulous gardens throughout the city.
 Learn more about the Roman Villas & Gardens and examples of Classic Roman Villas that can still be found in Rome today.

 Since its most ancient times, Rome has been characterized by the presence of vast green areas.
 Following the presentation of the Greek culture in the 2nd Century B.C. it became the vogue for rich and illustrious Romans to attach their names to sumptuous gardens, called Horti.
 These fell into decline with the crisis of the Roman Empire, and only a thousand years later during the fervor of the Renaissance did they become one of the most concrete symbols of the return of classicism.

 Today, the city is still able to offer numerous hectares of land used as public parks and gardens, where it is possible to take pleasant walks, immersed in mother nature.
-The Villa Doria Pamphilj, with over 180 hectares of land, is the largest of the Roman villas.
-Built by a nephew of the Pope Innocent X, was constructed on this site, because it lay near the Vatican, the presence of water and the quality of the air.
+One of the most beautiful villas encountered during the Roman villas tours is the Villa Doria Pamphilj that, with over 180 hectares of land, is the largest of the Roman villas.
+Built by a nephew of the Pope Innocent X, was constructed on this site, because it lay near the Vatican, the presence of water and the quality of the air..

 An underground passage was constructed linking the Villa to the Vatican.
 Along the sides of the garden it's still possible to see the arches of the aqueduct built by Emperor Trajan in the 2nd Century and restored by Pope Paul V in the 1600's.